Which is better traditional toilet or dual flush toilet

 What are the main benefits of a dual flush toilet?

-The main benefits of a dual flush toilet include water savings, environmental friendliness, and modern design.
+The main benefits of a dual flush toilet include water savings, a more modern design, and easier maintenance compared to traditional toilets.

 Can I install a dual flush toilet myself?